We’re committed to answering questions you may have about DUPIXENT. If

 USE IN SPECIFIC POPULATIONS

-DUPIXENT is indicated as an add-on maintenance treatment in patients with moderate-to-severe asthma aged 12 years and older with an eosinophilic phenotype or with oral corticosteroid dependent asthma.
+DUPIXENT is indicated as an add-on maintenance treatment of patients 6 years and older with moderate-to-severe asthma characterized by an eosinophilic phenotype or with oral corticosteroid dependent asthma.
 Limitation of Use: DUPIXENT is not indicated for the relief of acute bronchospasm or status asthmaticus.